YashPatel1502/Smart-To-Do/README.md

 # Smart To-Do

 Production-ready smart to-do list that showcases architecture, integrations, and UI polish for the Ennabl technical assignment.
-Built with Next.js App Router, Prisma, PostgreSQL, SendGrid, and Google Calendar so it can be deployed on Vercel with zero paid services.
+Built with Next.js App Router, Prisma, PostgreSQL, Gmail API, and Google Calendar so it can be deployed on Vercel with zero paid services.

 ## 🚀 Development Approach